Skip to Content

 Family Law & Divorce Have an Award-Winning Team on Your Side

-Providing Skilled Representation For Divorce Proceedings in White Plains
+Providing Skilled Representation For Divorce & Related Family Law Proceedings in White Plains, New York

-At the law firm of Proto, Sachs & Brown, LLP, our divorce lawyers have a reputation of success throughout Westchester County and the surrounding counties.
-Whatever divorce matter you face, we want to ensure that your specific needs and goals are met at all times.
+At the law firm of Proto, Sachs & Brown, LLP, our family law lawyers have a reputation for success throughout Westchester County and the surrounding areas.
+Whatever divorce matter you face, we aim to ensure that your specific needs and goals are met at all times.

 When Should You Hire a Divorce Attorney?